gracjaan/EmployeesApp/README.md

 ---

 ## Testing <a id="testing"></a>
 All tests are unit tests.
 These can be run inside an idea or command line.
 The tests use a dynamic database.
 Because of this dynamic database some tests may take a bit of time.
 Sadly, this dynamic database doesn't seem to work on any apple operating system.
+If you encounter the following error `Could not load db schema file`.
+Mark the `src/main/assets` as sources.
 ---

 ## Further improvements <a id="further-improvements"></a>